-China is one of the biggest country, and is set to surpass the US in economic terms in the next decades, however, as any big country, there are big differences when it comes to costs among different regions, so let’s check what are the cheapest cities in China, to find out on whether you should add them or not on your trip to the Middle Empire.
+China is one of the biggest country, and is set to surpass the US in economic terms in the next decades.
+However, as any big country, there are big differences when it comes to costs among different regions.
+Let’s check what are the cheapest cities in China, to find out on whether you should add them or not on your trip to the Middle Empire.

 So, let’s see which are the cheapest cities in China:

 Jilin is a city in Northern China, a regional not so densely populated as the rest of the country, it is also home to a large number of ethnic North Koreans / Koreans, which makes of it a quite unique city in China.

 Chengdu is the capital of the Sichuan province, more known for its extremely spicy cuisine, so it can be a great call for learning Chinese and eating – if you like hot food.

 Just like Jilin, Harbin is situated in Northern China, but closer to the Russian border.
 It even has a nice orthodox church and many elements of Russian architecture.
 It is more known for its winter festival with gigantic ice sculptures.